ardywibowo/ardywibowo.github.io/content/post/academic-tree/index.md

 ![image](tree.png)

 An academic family tree is a diagram that shows the relationships between researchers and their advisors.
-It is a way to visualize the academic lineage of a researcher and to see how ideas have been passed down through generations.
 I find it amazing that many modern researchers can trace their academic lineage to great scientists from the past.
-I think it's a great way to pay homage to the people who have come before us and to show how ideas are built on top of each other.
-I also think it's a great way to show how we are all connected in some way.
+I think it's a great way to pay homage to the people who have come before us.
 You can see my academic tree above.
 Among other great figures, some of my academic ancestors include:

 - **Gaston Darboux** (1842–1917): a French mathematician renowned for his contributions to differential geometry, particularly the Darboux theorem and the Darboux integral, which significantly advanced the understanding of surfaces and transformations in geometry.